ishgirwan/faqs_pytorch_scholarship/lesson7.md

 >A helpful [video](https://slack-files.com/T3Q738VV1-F4P1VE8SY-6f4e7770d0) from course instructor Mat.

+A step-through of the sizes used in the Anna Karenina text character example may help in understanding how batches work [here](https://www.dropbox.com/s/417tcya72itbyz1/RNN_sizes.pdf?dl=0).

 **Q: In `get_batches` is there a more elegant way of creating `y`?**
 `Character_Level_RNN_Solution.ipynb`
 ```